justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 ![](./screenshots/redos.png)

-We can see that there is a double loop and a dot character matches both `None of: "/"` and `.`.
-This is exactly what we need to perform backtracking based ReDoS attack.
+We can see that there is a double loop where a dot character matches both `None of: "/"` and `.`.
+This is exactly what we need to perform backtracking based [ReDoS](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS) attack.
 With the payload including enough dots, we can achieve our goal with the below snippet.

 ```html
 <script